nim-lang/Nim/doc/docgen.rst

 documentation.
 Comments are parsed as RST (see `reference
 <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_), providing
-Nim module authors the ability to easily generate richly formatted documentation with only their well-documented code.
+Nim module authors the ability to easily generate richly formatted documentation with only their well-documented code!
+Basic Markdown syntax is also supported inside the doc comments.

 Example: